aburch/simutrans/documentation/OTRP_information_en.md

 - **Full load acceleration**: Specifies that all convoys acclerate as if they were at full load, regardless of their actual load.
 This prevents emptier, lighter convoys from catching up to fuller, heavier convoys, which causes convoys to bunch together.
 - **No load**: Select a station on the schedule, then apply this setting to prevent passengers from boarding at this station.
 - **No unload**: Select a station on the schedule, then apply this setting to prevent passengers from exiting or transfering at this station.
+- **Unload All**: Select a station on the schedule, then apply this setting to make all loads once get off at this station.
 - **Max speed**: Specifies the maximum speed convoys can travel on this line.
 Useful for maintaining consistent spacing between convoys when vehicles with differing maximum speeds are used on a line.

 ## Convoy coupling